procxx/ClassicShell/src/README.txt

 *       Converts the “All Programs” button in the Windows menu into a cascading menu (Vista and Windows 7)

-*       Implements a customizable start button for Windows 8
+*       Implements a customizable start button (Windows 7 and 8)

 ///////////////////////////////////////////////////////////////////////////////